toml-lang/toml/toml.md

 { "dog": { "tater.man": { "type": { "name": "pug" } } } }
 ```

-Whitespace around the key is ignored, however, best practice is to not use any
+Whitespace around the key is ignored.
+However, best practice is to not use any
 extraneous whitespace.

 ```toml